Prosperna/prosperna-knowledge-base/docs/product/merchant/products/inventory/moq_prd.md

 33. Product page loads with MOQ in < 2 seconds (P95)
 34. MOQ validation adds < 200ms to product page operations
 35. Real-time validation responds in < 100ms
-36. Cache hit rate for MOQ lookups > 99%
+36. Cache hit rate for MOQ lookups greater than 99%
 37. Concurrent validation supports 10,000+ simultaneous carts
 38. Mobile responsiveness for MOQ controls on 375px+ screens
 39. Keyboard navigation works for all MOQ controls